oimyounis/gott/README.md

 **Hopefully with your contribution we could build something great!**

 ## Project Status
-### Under Development
+### In BETA
-- GOTT is currently in a very early stage and is under heavy development.
-It is not stable or complete enough to be used in production.
-- Currently implementing the MQTT v3.1.1 spec.
+- GOTT is currently in a BETA stage.
+All planned features fully work as tested while developed.
+Still, there is room for improvement and more testing & optimizing are needed.

-### Planned for v1
+### Planned for v1 (MQTT v3.1.1)
 - [x] Ping (client -> server)
 - [x] Topic filtering with wildcards support
 - [x] Subscriptions